One Piece: Other media

 An event called "One Piece Premier Show" debuted at Universal Studios Japan in 2007.
 The event has been held at the same location every year since 2010. (except in 2020, when the event was canceled due to the COVID-19 pandemic).
 By 2018, the event has attracted over 1 million visitors.
 The Baratie restaurant, modeled after the restaurant of the same name in the manga, opened in June 2013 at the Fuji Television headquarters.
 An indoor theme park located inside the Tokyo Tower called the Tokyo One Piece Tower, which includes some attractions, shops and restaurants, opened on March 13, 2015.
+From April 25 to May 18, 2025, Universal Studios Hollywood opened the One Piece: Grand Pirate Gathering attraction based on the series, as part of the Fan Fest Nights event.